Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: RQ3: What can we train students on AI usage?

-From five post-surveys' answers to the questions ``What were the challenges for you during the tasks when you used GenAI'' and ``What do you think could help you further improve your performance with GenAI on these tasks?'', we derived learning objectives for \textbf{AI use skills} (\cref{tab:ai-use-los}).
-We adopt the knowledge dimensions taxonomy to categorize AI use skills into conceptual, procedural, dispositional, and metacognitive knowledge \cite{Krathwohl2002-nu, Wiggins2005-ev}.
-Using a similar thematic analysis procedure as described in \cref{subsubsec:qual-log-analysis}, we iteratively constructed the codebook guided by an open coding process \cite{strauss1998basics}, and we validated the codes with our log analysis (\cref{tab:ai-behaviors-lo-map}).
+\paragraphBold{Learning objectives of AI use skills across knowledge dimensions.} To produce actionable insights for instructors, we examined both survey responses and log examples to identify AI use challenges that persist beyond classroom demonstrations and to distill concrete learning objectives.
+From all 36 students' five post-survey answers to the questions ``What were the challenges during the tasks when you used GenAI'' and ``What do you think could help you further improve your performance with GenAI on these tasks?'', we derived learning objectives for \textbf{AI use skills} (\cref{tab:ai-use-los}).
+We adopted the knowledge dimensions taxonomy to categorize AI use skills \cite{Krathwohl2002-nu, Wiggins2005-ev}.
+Using a thematic analysis procedure similar to \cref{subsubsec:qual-log-analysis}, we iteratively constructed the codebook via open coding \cite{strauss1998basics}, and we validated the codes with examples from log data (details in \cref{tab:ai-behaviors-lo-map}, Appendix \ref{sec:appendix-challenge}).

-\paragraphBold{Result} In short, effective AI use is not simply reduced to ``good prompts'' --- AI challenges that students encountered often stem from a lack of various AI use skills.
-As shown in \cref{tab:ai-use-los}, we revealed necessary conceptual knowledge (what to know about AI), procedural skills (how to use AI), metacognitive skills (when to apply AI), and dispositional skills (keep engaging with AI).\footnote{There can be affective and motivational learning goals, such as self-efficacy and interest to explore.
-However, these goals are not manifested in our behavioral log data, and we discuss more about possible extensions in future work (\cref{subsec:limitation}).}